Computational-Chemistry-and-Combustion/DataDrivenIDT/README.md

 ## About The Project:

-:fire:  This repository can be used to develop training models using tree type regression-based clustering and make prediction using those models.
-The frame-work is customized for the ignition delay  data but with minor changes it works fine with any data having continuous dependent (output) variable.
-The algorithm uses error-based technique to divide the data into three clusters based on relative error in prediction and sign of prediction error to obtain the accurate regression models.
+:fire:  This repository can be used to develop training models mentioned and make prediction using those models.
+The frame-work is designed for the ignition delay  data but with minor changes it works perfectly fine with any data having continuous dependent (output) variable.
 Please look at the manual for more information.

 <!-- TABLE OF CONTENTS -->
 <details open="open">